discretize/discretize-guides/builds/elementalist/power-tempest/index.md

 code: '[&DQYRPikvMBsXARcBQgHLAL4BTgFQAVABlwCZEgAAAAAAAAAAAAAAAAAAAAA=]'
 ---

-The <Specialization name="Tempest" text="Power Tempest"/> is a strong DPS variant for fractals with various utilities the <Specialization name="weaver"/> counterpart doesn't offer.
+The <Specialization eliteSpecialization="Tempest" text="Power Tempest"/> is a strong DPS variant for fractals with various utilities the <Specialization eliteSpecialization="Weaver"/> counterpart doesn't offer.

 It has very high burst damage in fast-paced fights and its overall DPS is only contested by the [Sword Weaver](/builds/elementalist/power-sword-weaver) on huge hitboxes.
-Thanks to <Skill name="Overload Air"/>, the group's damage is buffed by around 1k DPS, so at least one <Specialization name="Tempest"/> is never a bad idea when thinking about group composition.
+Thanks to <Skill name="Overload Air"/>, the group's damage is buffed by around 1k DPS, so at least one <Specialization eliteSpecialization="Tempest"/> is never a bad idea when thinking about group composition.

-Apart from great DPS, the build afflicts tons of <Condition name="vulnerability"/> and helps keeping up <Boon name="might"/> with <Skill name="Heat Sync"/>.
+Apart from great DPS, the build afflicts tons of <Condition name="Vulnerability"/> and helps keeping up <Boon name="Might"/> with <Skill name="Heat Sync"/>.

 For projectile-heavy scenarios, <Skill name="Aftershock"/> and <Skill name="Sand Squall"/> can be used, <Skill name="Shocking Aura"/> and <Skill name="Cyclone"/> help against trash mobs and defiance bars.

-Contrary to the [Sword Weaver](/builds/elementalist/power-sword-weaver), melee hate like <Instability name="Social Awkwardness"/> or disruptions like <Instability name="Last Laugh"/> don't matter that much since you can stand on range and have access to a multitude of defensive mechanics like <Boon name="stability"/> and <Trait name="Gale Song"/>.
+Contrary to the [Sword Weaver](/builds/elementalist/power-sword-weaver), melee hate like <Instability name="Social Awkwardness"/> or disruptions like <Instability name="Last Laugh"/> don't matter that much since you can stand on range and have access to a multitude of defensive mechanics like <Boon name="Stability"/> and <Trait name="Gale Song"/>.

 The degree of difficulty is a little bit higher than the other <Specialization name="Elementalist"/> builds, as you need to adhere to many small things to achieve top numbers.
 The positioning and timing of skills matter a lot, a single mistake can make your DPS end up several thousand below other damage dealers.